gwu-cs-iot/20_fruit_sums/README.md

 # 20_fruit_sums

 ## Project Structure
-- src: contains the code that runs on the Raspberry Pi
+- src - contains the code that runs on the Raspberry Pi
-- assets: contains the fritzing diagrams for this project
+- assets - contains the fritzing diagrams for this project

 ## Download and Use Instructions
 - Main libraries, packages, and APIs used for this project: